pega2077/file_converter/README.md

 - Tasks are maintained in memory.
 Restarting the server clears the task registry.
 - Extend the `ConversionService` to persist tasks or integrate a job queue for production workloads.
 - When `sourceFormat` is `pdf`, the service extracts text content via `unpdf` and feeds it to Pandoc as Markdown before creating the requested output.

+### Deployment checklist

+- **Install Pandoc on the target machine.** The service shells out to the `pandoc` executable for every conversion.
+- **Set the `PANDOC_PATH` environment variable** if Pandoc is not on the default `PATH`.
+You can add it to the `.env` file or configure it at the process level.
+- **Verify availability** by running `pandoc --version` (or the full path you configure) on the server before starting the Node.js process.
+The service will raise a clear error if it cannot spawn the executable.